Alluxio/alluxio/docs/Configuring-Tachyon-with-OSS.md

+---
+layout: global
-# Configuring Tachyon with OSS
+title: Configuring Tachyon with OSS
+nickname: Tachyon with OSS
+group: Under Stores
+priority: 4
+---

 This guide describes how to configure Tachyon with [Aliyun OSS](http://www.aliyun.com/product/oss/?lang=en) as the under storage system.
 Object Storage Service (OSS) is a massive, secure and highly reliable cloud storage service provided by Aliyun.